 I was wrong about you.
 When you were originally released as a miniseries in 2008, I scoffed at the very idea of you.

-But rather than being titled and numbered Joker’s Asylum #1-#5, each had to have it’s own title and own number one, so we got Joker’s Asylum: Penguin #1, Joker’s Asylum: Poison Ivy #1, and, silliest of all, Joker’s Asylum: Joker #1, which sounds a little like Batman’s Batman Comics (Starring Batman).
+But rather than being titled and numbered Joker’s Asylum #1-#5, each had to have its own title and own #1, so we got Joker’s Asylum: Penguin #1, Joker’s Asylum: Poison Ivy #1, and, silliest of all, Joker’s Asylum: Joker #1, which sounds a little like Batman’s Batman Comics (Starring Batman).

 So with the exception of the fourth issue, Joker’s Asylum: Scarecrow #1 by Joe Harris and Juan Doe, which featured a character I’ve always been particularly fond of by an artist I was extremely interested in, I sat this one out, despite some exceptionally positive word of mouth regarding the Penguin issue.